galtx-centex/galtx-centex.github.io/_greyhounds/fenton.md

 title: Fenton
 pic: fenton.jpg
 ---
-Like Fenton Glassware, this boy is something special.
+Like Fenton Glassware, this boy is something beautiful and special.
 Fenton is the most affectionate hound we have met, freely giving hugs and kisses.
 He learned the doggie door within a day, and has been perfect on house training.
+His helicopter tail is quite comical.

+Our adoption fee for Irish Greyhounds is currently $750, due to the extra transportation expense.